CFFB-TV

-CFFB-TV was the television call sign for the former CBC's television transmitter in Iqaluit, Nunavut.
+CFFB-TV (channel 8) was a CBC Television transmitter in Iqaluit, Nunavut, Canada.
 It repeated the CBC North service, which consisted of the regular national CBC Television schedule in Mountain Time, with the addition of the northern news programs CBC Igalaaq in Inuktitut at 6 p.m. and 7:30 p.m.
 (Eastern Time) and CBC Northbeat in English at 8 p.m.
 (Eastern Time).

 No television programs originated at CFFB-TV.

 History

 During its life, CFFB-TV was always licensed as a repeater; in its last year before its closedown, it was licensed by the CRTC as a repeater of CFYK-TV in Yellowknife.
 As a result, CFFB and its network of rebroadcasters was one of many CBC and Radio-Canada's remaining analogue transmitters closed on July 31, 2012, as part of several austerity measures announced in April 2012 to keep the corporation solvent and in operation.
-As a result, this leaves almost the entirety of Nunavut without any terrestrial CBC television service, with only community-owned rebroadcasters of CFYK remaining in Clyde River and Whale Cove, along with one carrying Radio-Canada's Montreal station CBFT-DT in Iqaluit.
+As a result, this leaves almost the entirety of Nunavut without any terrestrial CBC television service, with only community-owned rebroadcasters of CFYK remaining in Arctic Bay, Clyde River, and Whale Cove, along with one carrying Radio-Canada's Montreal station CBFT-DT in Iqaluit.
 However, CFYK maintains a bureau at CFFB's former studios that produces Nunavut-focused stories for Igalaaq and Northbeat.
 Additionally, few viewers in Nunavut actually lost access to CBC programming due to the extremely high penetration of cable and satellite, a must for acceptable television in this remote area.